Bob Carolgees: Stage name

 The name Carolgees comes from friends Carole and George Dunmore who owned a record shop called Carolgees Records & Cassettes.
-Carole Gee was his assistant in an earlier stint as a youth leader in what is now the MAC Midlands Arts Centre mac (Birmingham) in the late 1960s.
-Carole and George also operated a mobile disco called Carolgees Cabaret Disco around Merseyside and was where Carolgees developed his act.
+Carole Gee was his assistant in an earlier stint as a youth leader in what is now the mac in the late 1960s.
+Carole and George also operated a mobile disco called Carolgees Cabaret Disco around Merseyside, which is where Carolgees developed his act.

 In popular culture

-Carolgees received a mention in every episode of That Peter Kay Thing, and appeared in the episode 'Leonard'.
-He and Spit the Dog can briefly be seen hosting a Trisha style early morning discussion show in Peter Kay's follow up comedy Phoenix Nights.
+Carolgees received a mention in every episode of That Peter Kay Thing, and appeared in the episode "Leonard".
+He and Spit the Dog can briefly be seen hosting a Trisha style early morning discussion show in Peter Kay's follow-up comedy Phoenix Nights.
 He can also be seen on the back of a leaflet in the toilets in the first episode.
 Carolgees and puppet Spit the Dog appeared in a 2015 episode of ITV series Who's Doing the Dishes?